chanzuckerberg/miniwdl/README.md

 Feedback and contributions are welcome on this repository.
 Please:

-1. Send pull requests from a dedicated branch without unrelated edits
-2. Add appropriate tests to the automatic suite
+1. Add appropriate tests to the automatic suite
-3. Use `make pretty` to reformat the code with [black](https://github.com/ambv/black)
+2. Use `make pretty` to reformat the code with [black](https://github.com/python/black)
-4. Ensure compatibility with this project's MIT license
+3. Ensure compatibility with this project's MIT license
+4. Send pull requests from a dedicated branch without unrelated edits

 The [Project board](https://github.com/chanzuckerberg/miniwdl/projects/1) is our up-to-date tracker.

+To set up your local development environment,

+1. `git clone --recursive` this repository
+2. Install dependencies as illustrated in the [Dockerfile](https://github.com/chanzuckerberg/miniwdl/blob/master/Dockerfile) (OS packages + PyPI packages listed in `requirements.txt` and `requirements.dev.txt`)
+3. Invoking user must be able to [access local Docker daemon](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

+The Makefile has a few typical scripted flows:

+- `make pretty` reformats the code with [black](https://github.com/python/black)
+- `make check` validates the code with [Pylint](https://www.pylint.org/) and [Pyre](https://pyre-check.org/)
+- `make` or `make test` runs the full test suite with code coverage report (takes several minutes)
+- `make qtest` runs most of the tests more quickly (by omitting some slower cases, and not tracking coverage)

+## Security

+Please disclose security issues responsibly by contacting security@chanzuckerberg.com.